 Sara E. Foster is Executive Vice President of Commerce Bancshares, Inc., Chief Human Resources Officer and Director of Internal Support Services.
 She has overall responsibility for Human Resources, Organizational Development, Legal, Compliance, Audit, Security and Flight Operations.
 Foster is a member of the Executive Committee of Commerce Bancshares, Inc. She holds a Bachelor of Arts in Communication from the University of Missouri - St. Louis, MO, and a Masters in Business Administration from Washington University, St. Louis, MO.
 Foster serves on the Board of Directors of Big Brothers/Big Sisters of Eastern Missouri, The YMCA of Greater St. Louis and the University of Missouri –St. Louis Chancellor's Council.

-Robert S. Holmes is Executive Vice President of Commerce Bancshares, Inc., President and CEO of Commerce Bank, St. Louis region, and serves on the Executive Management Committee of Commerce Bancshares, Inc. Holmes oversees the bank's commercial banking activities in the St. Louis region as well as commercial offices in Cincinnati and Nashville, community markets in Missouri and Illinois, community relations and foundation advisory services for the St. Louis market, tax credits, dealer services and leasing.
+Robert S. Holmes is Executive Vice President of Commerce Bancshares, Inc., President and CEO of Commerce Bank, St. Louis region, and serves on the Executive Management Committee of Commerce Bancshares, Inc. Holmes oversees the bank's commercial banking activities in the St. Louis region, commercial offices in Cincinnati and Nashville, community markets in Missouri and Illinois, community relations and foundation advisory services for the St. Louis market, tax credits, dealer services and leasing.
 He holds a Master of Business Administration from St. Louis University and a Bachelor of Science degree in Business Administration from University of Missouri in Columbia.
 Holmes is a member of the St. Louis Regional Chamber board of directors, University of Missouri's College of Business - Finance Advisory Board and board president of Sherwood Forest Camp, a United Way supported agency.

 Ray Stranghoener is Executive Vice President of Commerce Bancshares, Inc. and President of The Commerce Trust Company, a division of Commerce Bank.
 As president, he is responsible for approximately $20 billion of client assets under management in Commerce locations across Missouri, Illinois, and Kansas.
 He also serves on the Executive Committee of Commerce Bancshares, Inc. Stranghoener holds a law degree from Georgetown University Law Center and an undergraduate degree in political science from Westminster College.
 He serves on the boards of the Missouri History Museum and The Opera Theatre of Saint Louis.
 He represents Commerce Bank in its role as trustee of the St. Louis Community Foundation.